robinhoodis/example.com/docs/class2/module1/lab08/lab08.rst

    task*

 Having followed the excercises up to this point will have resulted in the creation of an active/active disaster recovery topology.
-A consistent response is received when querying www.example.com.
+An alternating response is received when querying www.example.com.
 From the command prompt in the Jumpbox type "dig www.example.com".
 Repeat dig commands and observe the TTL counting down.

 .. image:: /_static/class1/dc01_new_delegation_create_cname_results.png
    :align: left